akraino-edge-stack/kni-installer/README.md

 ## Building and consuming your own installer

 The openshift-installer binaries are published on [https://github.com/openshift/installer/releases](https://github.com/openshift/installer/releases).
-For faster deploy, you can grab the installer from here.
+For faster deploy, you can grab the installer from the upper link.
 However, there may be situations where you need to compile your own installer (such as the case of libvirt), or you need a newer version.
-In that case, you can build it following the instructions on [https://github.com/openshift/installer](https://github.com/openshift/installer)
+You can build the binary following the instructions on [https://github.com/openshift/installer](https://github.com/openshift/installer) , or you can use the provided target from our project.

-Then you can export the path to the new installer before running make:
+The binary can be produced with the following command:

+    make binary

+It accepts an additional INSTALLER_GIT_TAG parameter that allows to specify the installer version that you want to build.
+Once built, the `openshift-install` is placed in the build directory.
+This binary can be copied into $GOPATH/bin for easier use.
+Once generated, the new installer can be used with an env var:

     export INSTALLER_PATH=http://<url_to_binary>/openshift-install